 Table 3: Critical Overview of Vermicomposting Studies

 Discussion: Vermicomposting has emerged as a sustainable, cost-effective strategy for managing various solid waste and enhancing soil fertility, holistic plant development, and environmental sustainability.
-The reviewed studies consistently highlighted the synergistic activity of earthworms and microorganisms in converting organic, industrial, agricultural, and biowaste into nutrient-rich soil, whichcompost.
-Vc improves soil physical properties such as porosity, water- holding capacity, and aeration, and enhances biochemical processes such as N-cycling and carbon sequestration (reduces carbon footprint).VC application have demonstrated increased crop productivity, mitigation of phytotoxicity, pathogen control, reduce heavy metal stress and organic contaminant via biocontrol of biomedical waste.VC acts as biocontrol agent against nematode, plant pathogen and Pest.
-Presence of phytohormones, bioactive compounds, beneficial organisms in VC and vermiwash contribute systemic resistance, nematode suppression and pest management, reducing the dependence on chemical fertisers and pesticides.despite its efficacy results may vary depending on substrate compositions, earthworm species,environment conditions.
-High lignocellulose and phenolic content in certain residues(coir pith, rice straw) can potentially inhibits the microbial and earthworm activity, prolonged decomposition process, indicating need for substrate optimisation.
-Overall literature confirms multifaceted role of VC with significant environmental, agricultural and economic advantages, standardisation of process,large scale applications and molecular insights of microbial interaction with earthworm species remain area requires attention.
+The reviewed studies consistently highlighted the synergistic activity of earthworms and microorganisms in converting organic, industrial, agricultural, and biowaste into nutrient-rich soil, which is compost.
+Vc improves soil physical properties such as porosity, water- holding capacity, and aeration, and enhances biochemical processes such as N-cycling and carbon sequestration (reduces carbon footprint).VC applications have demonstrated increased crop productivity, mitigation of phytotoxicity, pathogen control, reduction of heavy metal stress and organic contaminants via biocontrol of biomedical waste.VC acts as a biocontrol agent against nematodes, plant pathogens and pests.
+Presence of phytohormones, bioactive compounds, beneficial organisms in VC and vermiwash contribute systemic resistance, nematode suppression and pest management, reducing the dependence on chemical fertisers and pesticides.
+Despite its efficacy, results may vary depending on substrate compositions, earthworm species, and environmental conditions.
+High lignocellulose and phenolic content in certain residues(coir pith, rice straw) can potentially inhibit microbial and earthworm activity, a prolonged decomposition process, indicating the need for substrate optimisation.
+Overall literature confirms a multifaceted role of VC with significant environmental, agricultural and economic advantages, standardisation of process, large-scale applications and molecular insights of microbial interaction with earthworm species remains an area that requires attention.

 Future Research Directions: Although vermicomposting has shown great promise in improving soil fertility, plant productivity, and sustainable waste management, further research is needed in a few areas to maximise its use and guarantee environmental safety: